dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 }
 ```
 As you can see, only two umbrella terms define our ontology: the "prefixes" object and the "project" object.
 In the
-following we take a deeper look into both of them since, as you can see in the example above,
+following we take a deeper look into both of them since, as you can see in the example above, both objects have further
-both objects have further fine grained definition levels.
+fine-grained definition levels.

 ### "Prefixes" object
 `"prefixes": { "prefix": <iri>", ...}`